-As the US presidential election has unfolded, I have been startled at how many right-of-center voters (including much of the Republican establishment) have settled into a ‘politics as usual’ comfort zone, backing their side (DTs and all) over their longstanding nemesis, Hillary Clinton.
+Eighteen months into the Trump administration, I continue to be startled at the way so much of the Republican establishment has settled into a ‘politics as usual’ comfort zone, along the lines of ‘we may not like him, but many of our voters do, so for now we’ll go along’.
 In the spirit of George Santayana (‘those who cannot remember history are condemned to repeat it’) here are a few extracts from three classic books on early 1930s Germany.
+(In the spirit of full disclosure, I wrote this piece in October, 2016; I’ve updated the first para, everything else remains unchanged.)
 I begin with some contemporaneous observations (written by 25 year old Sebastian Haffner in 1939:

 “At first the revolution only gave the impression of being a ‘historical event’ like any other: a matter for the press that might just possibly have some effect on the public mood.
 There was no revolution on January 30, 1933, just a change of government…..
 The general opinion was that it was not the Nazis who had won, but the bourgeois parties of the right, who had ‘captured’ the Nazis and held all the key positions in the government…….
 At the time, while I experienced the sequence of events it was not possible to gauge their significance.
 I felt, intensely, the choking, nauseous character of it all, but I was unable to grasp its constituent parts and place them in an overall order.
 Each attempt was frustrated and veiled by those endless useless discussions in which we attempted again and again to fit the events into an obsolete, unsuitable scheme of political ideas…….
 How infinitely stupid the attempts at justification, how hopelessly superficial the constructions with which the intellect tried to cover up the proper feeling of dread and disgust.
 How stale all the isms we brought up.
 I shudder to think of it. ….
 Daily life went on as before, though it had now definitely become ghostly and unreal, and was daily mocked by the events that served as its background….” – Sebastian Haffner, Defying Hitler: A memoir (pp. 104; 136-7)